amitdas022/application-demo/README.md

 -   **Logout**: When a user logs out, their local session is cleared, and they are redirected to Okta CIC's logout endpoint to terminate their session.
 Okta CIC then redirects them back to your application's login page.

 -   **User Management (Admin)**: Authenticated admin users can perform CRUD operations (Create, Read, Update, Delete) on users via the "Admin" page.
-This is handled by backend API calls from `/api/okta-user-management.js` to the Okta Management API using an Okta API Token.
+This is handled by backend API calls from `/api/okta-user-management.js` to the Okta Management API using an Okta API Token. **Crucially, these backend calls are protected by server-side authorization, validating the calling user's access token and ensuring they possess the 'Admin' role.**

 -   **Role Management (Admin)**: Admin users can assign or unassign the 'admin' role (which corresponds to membership in an "Admin" group in Okta) to other users from the "Admin" page.
-This also uses the Okta Management API via the backend (`/api/okta-user-management.js`).
+This also uses the Okta Management API via the backend (`/api/okta-user-management.js`), with **server-side authorization** applied.

 -   **Protected Content**: Pages like `protected.html` (for any authenticated user) and `admin.html` (for authenticated users with an 'admin' role/group) are only accessible based on authentication status and roles.